 Spilanthes toothache plant is a lesser known flowering annual native to the tropics.
 Known technically as either Spilanthes oleracea or Acmella oleracea, its whimsical common name is garnered from the antiseptic properties of Spilanthes toothache plant.

 The toothache plant is also known as eyeball plant and peek-a-boo plant in reference to its alien looking flowers.
 Resembling something akin to a daisy at first, upon closer inspection the blooms of Spilanthes toothache plant are shaped like yellow 1-inch olives with a shocking deep red center — very much like those of a large mammal.

 Spilanthes plantings bloom from mid June through September and are wonderful additions to border gardens, as accent plants or container vegetation with their bronze hued foliage and eye-popping blooms.
-Growing only about 12 to 15 inches tall and 18 inches across, Spilanthes plantings compliment other plants with yellow and red blooms or even foliage such as coleus varietals.
+Growing only about 12 to 15 inches tall and 18 inches across, Spilanthes plantings complement other plants with yellow and red blooms or even foliage such as coleus varietals.

 How to Grow Spilanthes

 Spilanthes toothache plant is generally propagated via seed and is suitable for cultivation in USDA zones 9-11.
 Toothache plant is quite easy to grow and is resistant to disease, insects and even our rabbit friends.

 So, how to grow spilanthes is as simple as sowing in full sun to partial shade 10 to 12 inches apart.
 Keep the soil moderately moist as the plant dislikes saturated or boggy ground and stem rot or general poor growth is likely.

 Spilanthes Herb Care